AakLak/RSBotSpot/content/post/runescape-script-review/dax-combat-beta-tribot.md

 aliases: ["/dax-combat-beta-tribot/"]
 sharingicons: false
 ---
-Dax Combat v2 Beta is a popular Oldschool Runescape combat script for TRiBot.
+Dax Combat v2 Beta is a popular Old School Runescape combat script for TRiBot.
 It has an optimized combat system, utilizes Dax's powerful webwalker, and has everything a basic fighter needs.
 <!--more-->

 ## **Getting Dax Combat v2 Beta**